ruiiiijiiiiang/daily_scale/README.md

                 Pool of frets to start the scale on -r, --full-randomness
-                If true, the rng will no longer use today's date as seed -h, --help
+                If true, the rng will no longer use today's date as seed -c, --uncolored
+                If true, the output will not be colored -h, --help
                 Print help
         -V, --version